Brief biography

 Alhambra, CA

-2006 “City of LA Urban Cityscapes” Bluebird Art House
+2006 “City of LA Urban Cityscapes” Bluebird Art House Gallery

 Whittier, CA